Inner Canyon River Tour

 Today we travel through time and evolution in first class comfort.
 Our guides are very knowledgeable of this particular part of the Grand Canyon.
 Whether your interests are nature, history, geology, enjoying the flora and fauna, the scenery, or you just want to take a swim in the Colorado River on a hot summer’s day…your Grand Canyon experience would not be complete without a day at the bottom.

-– Departs daily from Flagstaff or Williams, Arizona
+– Departs daily from Williams, Arizona

 – Hotel pick up in Williams at the Grand Canyon Railway Hotels main lobby at 9:00 A.M.

 – Travel time from Williams to beginning of the Tour descending to the bottom is 1 hour 10 minutes